Z80 Single Board Computer

 Performance Testing

-To evaluate the system’s performance, I used the classic Mandelbrot fractal generator from the RC2014 project.
-The Mandelbrot set calculation is particularly interesting for benchmarking because it heavily exercises the Z80’s arithmetic capabilities and memory access patterns.
+To benchmark the CPU, I ran the classic Mandelbrot fractal generator from the RC2014 project.
+This test stresses the Z80’s math and memory access:

 color_mandelbrot mandelbrot